If your dog won’t stop sitting on you, this post will show you why and what you can do about it.

 Below, I will mention some particularly helpful things to consider when trying to figure out why your dog sits on you.
 Once you have a better idea of the cause it will be easier to take the appropriate action.

-When it started sitting on you
+When your dog started sitting on you

 The timing of when it first started sitting on you would be helpful to consider.